 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) Click here to read my full disclosure policy.

 - 2 – 5-inch squares of fabric (I used coordinated fabrics with a different top and bottom)

 - approx. 1/4 c. of spices (I used allspice, clove and cinnamon chips)

-After you fill the pouch, go back to the sewing machine and sew a border along the edge on all sides, enclosing the opening.
+- Turn under the open edge and sew a border along the edge on all sides, enclosing the opening.

 For the filling, I used allspice, cloves, and cinnamon sticks.
 Placed them in a bag and smashed them with a wooden mallet first.